Haida Gwaii and the Canadian West Coast - June 24 - July 8, 2026

 Day 5: Tofino waits you with an abundance of activities: Take a boat to Maquinna Provincial Park and go for a swim in the natural Hot Springs Cove.
 Spot sea lions, bald eagles and with a bit of luck a black bear from the boat.

-Day 6: More opportunities to get active in Tofino: Hike through the rain-forest to a plane crash site, visit beautiful beaches and try yourself with a surfing lesson or go on a whale watching tour.
+Day 6: More opportunities to get active in Tofino: A moderate hike through the rain-forest to a plane crash site, visit beautiful beaches and try yourself with a surfing lesson or go on a whale watching tour.
 Not only is Tofino known for marine activities, but also for its vibrant restaurant scene!

 Inclusions: